Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 - Kent State's games this year have hit the over on two of eight set point totals (25%).

-- Kent State is 3-0 against the spread and 3-0 overall this season when the team puts up more than 31.5 points.
+- When Kent State scores more than 31.5 points, it is 3-0 against the spread and 3-0 overall.

-- Kent State is 3-1 against the spread and 3-1 overall when the team piles up more than 420.4 yards.
+- Kent State is 3-1 against the spread and 3-1 overall when the team piles up over 420.4 yards.

-- The Golden Flashes have turned the ball over five times this season, one fewer than the Huskies have forced (6).
+- This year, the Golden Flashes have five turnovers, one fewer than the Huskies have takeaways (6).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.